 IntroductionYou can do it...honest

 You don't need to spend money on computer programs or enroll in expensive courses to learn how to make a website.
-Although HTML, the code for making webpages, may look complicated, it's quite easy to learn.
-In fact it's easier than learning how to use web design software.
-Really, it is, and you are about to find that out.
+Although HTML code may look complicated, it's quite easy to learn.
+But if you want to skip learning code and get right down to building a website, this tutorial suggests making one with Weebly.